Tiger is rolling, but now comes the hard part

 CHIBA, Japan -- Even Tiger Woods is a bit surprised at how well he is faring through two rounds of the Zozo Championship.
-Usually one to never lower expectations, Woods realized that what he's been through in recent months did not necessarily suggest he'd be in top form.
+Usually one to never lower expectations, Woods realized that what he has been through in recent months did not necessarily suggest he'd be in top form.

 Now comes another test: a long day of golf.

-Due to the postponed second round on Friday because of heavy rain, the tournament will try and squeeze in as many holes as possible Sunday.
-Woods will tee off with Gary Woodland Keegan Bradley at 8:30 a.m. local time (7:30 p.m.
+Because the second round was postponed Friday after heavy rain, the tournament will try to squeeze in as many holes as possible Sunday.
+Woods will tee off with Gary Woodland and Keegan Bradley at 8:30 a.m. local time (7:30 p.m.
 ET) and likely play until dark.

 The 10th: A short par-4

-A lake that guards the left side of the 10th fairway at Accordia Golf Narashino Country Club overflowed significantly due to the storms that dumped more than six inches of rain on the course Friday.
+A lake that guards the left side of the 10th fairway at Accordia Golf Narashino Country Club overflowed significantly due to storms that dumped more than 6 inches of rain on the course Friday.

 Despite a huge effort to get the course in shape to play Saturday's third round, there was little officials could do about the standing water in the 10th fairway.
 So PGA Tour officials decided to shorten the hole, with a makeshift tee on a downslope with a distance of just 140 yards.